Human immune system

 Immunomodulatory effects of natural medicines with emphasis on ginseng

 Many of the natural adaptogen (and non-adaptagens) affect the immune system.
 Sensor stricto adaptogens can be expected to interact with the glucocorticoid axis, whose immunomodulatory significance is well known ( Sapolsky2000hdg ).
 A great deal of scientific effort has been devoted to modeling ginseng adaptogen and healing fungi of the Polyporales group , for which the immunomodulatory effect is considered to be the most important.
 Another known immunomodulatory adaptogen is purpura ( Echinacea purpurea ) , Astragalus membranaceus .
-The active substances are triterpenoids ( Christensen2009gcb , Paterson2006gtf ) and other secondary metabolites ( Percival2000uem , Block2003ise ), but also specific proteoglycans / polysaccharides are very important in all of the plants / fungi.
+The active substances are triterpenoids ( Christensen2009gcb , Paterson2006gtf ) and other secondary metabolites ( Percival2000uem , Block2003ise ), but also specific proteoglycans / polysaccharides are very important for all of the plants / fungi.

 Essence of immunomodulatory effects